 - Quit the "clean-plate club."
 Let kids stop eating when they feel they've had enough.
 Lots of parents grew up under the clean-plate rule, but that approach doesn't help kids listen to their own bodies when they feel full.
 When kids notice and respond to feelings of fullness, they're less likely to overeat.

 - Start them young.
 Food preferences are developed early in life, so offer variety.
 Likes and dislikes begin forming even when kids are babies.
-You may need to serve a new food on several different occasions for a child to accept it.
+You may need to serve a new food a few different times for a child to accept it.
 Don't force a child to eat, but offer a few bites.
 With older kids, ask them to try one bite.

 - Rewrite the kids' menu.
 Who says kids only want to eat hot dogs, pizza, burgers, and macaroni and cheese?
 When eating out, let your kids try new foods and they might surprise you with their willingness to experiment.
 You can start by letting them try a little of whatever you ordered or ordering an appetizer for them to try.